Inspiration for A Christmas Carol

 The preface of the novel reads as such:

 I have endeavored in this Ghostly little book, to raise the Ghost of an Idea, which shall not put my readers out of humour with themselves, with each other, with the season, or with me.
 May it haunt their houses pleasantly, and no one wish to lay it.

 It is so!
 The book has pleasantly haunted us.
 One hundred and seventy four years after its publication, it is still as popular now as it was then.
 Charles Dickens supernatural plot was original in its Christmas theme.
 The story of three spirits, a man experiencing a change of heart, and Tiny Tim has touched the heart of millions.
 Scrooge’s “Bah Humbug” has become synonymous with not having the Christmas spirit.
 A Christmas Carol has remained part of the tradition of Christmas in a magical way that Charles Dickens composed.

 “The origins of a Christmas Carol”- Presented by The British Library

 Questions & Answers

-what issues or themes does this book bring out?
+What issues or themes does the book "A Christmas Carol" bring out?